How Can I Implement Choosing Wisely in My Community?

 - Email Washington State Health Alliance to request technical specifications that include 11 claims-based measures of Choosing Wisely recommendations and three clinical-based measures.
 All are updated to ICD-10.
 If you are interested in implementation, these measures are all Choosing Wisely-specific.

 Guides and Toolkits

 - This document guides community organizers through the process of planning a town hall meeting on Choosing Wisely.

-- The Centers for Disease Control and Prevention’s “Get Smart About Antibiotics” campaign addresses the dangers of unnecessary antibiotics.
+- The Centers for Disease Control and Prevention’s “U.S. Antibiotics Awareness Week” campaign addresses the dangers of unnecessary antibiotics.
 This information can be used in conjunction with the Choosing Wisely materials to help inform providers about the push to reduce antibiotics prescriptions.